nocejo/trev/README.md

 # DESCRIPTION

-This script reads a list of taskwarrior (http://taskwarrior.org/) tasks and presents them to the user one at a time, prompting for an action --among a restricted set of taskwarrior commands; issued action (or none) is performed on the task, whereupon the script proceeds to the next task up to the end of the list.
+This perl script reads a list of taskwarrior (http://taskwarrior.org/) tasks and presents them to the user one at a time, prompting for an action --among a restricted set of taskwarrior commands; issued action (or none) is performed on the task, whereupon the script proceeds to the next task up to the end of the list.
 Take into account that actions issued by the user, as well as other events, can alter the list along the review process, so after every potentially changing action the list is re-read.

 At the script prompt the user can also include the current into a set of marked tasks which is continuously shown.
 Tasks into this set are marked/unmarked by default as active/stopped, but the marking tag can be modified by the user as an option at the command line or pre-configured in the configuration file.